Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 Meaning to say, the game engine is “what makes the game run essentially on people’s devices.”

-What are the engine types and its examples?
+What are the types and examples of game engine?

 a.
 Open-source game engine